 Research

-We have three main projects in the lab that stem from interrelated lines of research and use a variety of neuropathological, molecular, tract-tracing, high-resolution microscopy, imaging, and computational approaches.
+We have several projects in the lab that stem from interrelated lines of basic and translational research and use a variety of neuropathological, molecular, tract-tracing, high-resolution microscopy, imaging, and computational neural modeling and machine learning approaches.
+Below are a few examples, staring from basic to more translational research focused on disorders.

 - Networks for flexible behavior and attention in the thalamus, amygdala, and cortex